Prime-Holding/widget_toolkit/packages/widget_toolkit/doc/language-picker.md

 The `showChangeLanguageBottomSheet` function is a convenience function for displaying a `ChangeLanguageWidget` modal sheet with some pre-configured options.

+The `service` receives an implementation of the `LanguageService` class.
+The API of the class provides methods for the logic of fetching a list of languages, setting and getting the current one and getting all of them.
-The `itemBuilder` parameter accepts a function, which should return a Widget to display the `SelectedLanguageModel` data.
+The `onChanged` parameter accepts a function, which receives the value of the selected language, which can be used to update the value of the `MaterialApp(locale)` parameter of the app, The `itemBuilder` parameter accepts a function, which should return a Widget to display the `SelectedLanguageModel` data.
 The loading parameter accepts the value for the current `SelectedLanguageModel.isLoading` model.